ankaAR/bestiario5e/_creatures/young-black-dragon.md

 ***Multiataque.*** The dragon makes three attacks: one with its bite and two with its claws.

-***Bite.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 10 pies, un objetivo.
-Impacto: 15 (2d10 + 4) piercing damage plus 4 (1d8) acid damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 10 pies, un objetivo.
+Impacto: 15 (2d10 + 4) puntos de daño perforante más 4 (1d8) puntos de daño por ácido.

-***Claw.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies, un objetivo.
+***Garras.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies, un objetivo.
 Impacto: 11 (2d6 + 4) puntos de daño cortante.

-***Acid Breath (Recharge 5-6).*** The dragon exhales acid in a 30-foot line that is 5 feet wide.
-Each creature in that line must make a DC 14 Dexterity saving throw, taking 49 (11d8) acid damage on a failed save, or half as much damage on a successful one.
+***Aliento de ácido (Recarga 5-6).*** The dragon exhales acid in a 30-foot line that is 5 feet wide.
+Each creature in that line must make a DC 14 Dexterity saving throw, taking 49 (11d8) puntos de daño por ácido on a failed save, or half as much damage on a successful one.